Welcome Service Unit Cookie Managers—Thank you for taking on this important role!

 Upon Registration: Role On-boarding

-To kick-off the cookie season, you can optionally hold a Cookie Rally to get girls excited!
+- Additionally, you can opt to host a Cookie Rally to get troops excited for the cookie season!
 This is a great opportunity to introduce girls to the skills they’ll be honing throughout their sale.

 February–March: Manage Troops During the Sale

 - By February 1, verify all troop cookie managers have completed the online responsibility form.

 - During the sale, you will maintain close communication with troops within your service unit to stay updated regarding which troops have too many or too few cookies on-hand, and to help facilitate cookie transfers.

 - Remind troops that all transfers must be entered into Smart Cookies.